zachvalenta/jvns.ca/content/post/2018-09-03-editing-my-blog-s-http-headers-with-cloudflare-workers.markdown

 charge $5/month for up to 10 million requests/month, right now).
 But this was useful to me and the pricing seems reasonable and I thought it might be useful to other folks too!
-It's definitely a hack -- running custom javascript on every single HTTP request is kind of a silly way to fix what is surely some kind of server configuration issue somewhere.
-But it helps me fix my problem until I decide to spend the time migrate web hosts or whatever, so I'm happy with that :)
+It's definitely a hack -- running custom javascript on every single HTTP request is kind of a silly way to fix what is probably some kind of server configuration issue somewhere.
+But it helps me fix my problem until I decide to spend the time to migrate web hosts or whatever, so I'm happy with that :)

 Looking at the CDN landscape in general, Fastly offers a seemingly similar feature called the [Edge SDK](https://www.fastly.com/products/edge-sdk) that lets you write VCL ("varnish configuration